cosmos/cosmos/VALIDATORS_FAQ.md

 The validator that is selected to propose the next block is called proposer.
 Each proposer is selected deterministically, and the frequency of being chosen is equal to the relative total stake (where total stake = self-bonded stake + delegators stake) of the validator.
 For example, if the total bonded stake across all validators is 100 Atoms and a validator's total stake is 10 Atoms, then this validator will be chosen 10% of the time as the next proposer.

+### Will validators of the Cosmos Hub ever be required to validate other zones in the Cosmos ecosystem?

+Yes, they will.
+If governance decides so, validators of the Cosmos hub might have to validate other zones in the Cosmos ecosystem.
+For example, validators of the Cosmos hub will also validate the first public Ethermint zone.
+Of course, they will be compensated for it in the form of block rewards and transaction fees.
+These rewards will be paid in the native currency of the Ethermint zone, called Photons.

+## Staking and incentives

 ### What is the incentive to stake?

-Each member of a validator’s staking pool earns different types of rewards:
+Each member of a validator’s staking pool earns different types of revenue:
-* **Block provisions:** Native tokens of applications run by validators (e.g. Atoms) are inflated to produce block provisions.
+* **Block provisions:** Native tokens of applications run by validators (e.g. Atoms on the Cosmos Hub) are inflated to produce block provisions.
 These provisions exist to incentivize Atom holders to bond their stake, as non-bonded Atom will be diluted over time.
+* **Block rewards:** Block rewards are paid in Photons.
+Initial distribution of Photons will be hard spooned from Ethereum.
+This means Photons will be emitted 1:1 to Ether.
 * **Transaction fees:** The Cosmos Hub maintains a whitelist of token that are accepted as fee payment.

-These rewards are divided among validators' staking pools according to each validator’s weight.
-Then, they are divided among delegators in proportion to each delegator’s stake.
-Note that a commission on fee rewards for delegators is applied by the validator before they are distributed.
-However, no commission can be applied on block provisions (see below).
+This total revenue is divided among validators' staking pools according to each validator’s weight.
+Then, it is divided among delegators in proportion to each delegator’s stake.
+Note that a commission on delegators' revenue is applied by the validator before it is distributed.

 ### What is the incentive to run a validator ?

-Validators earn proportionally more rewards than their delegators because of commissions on the fees that are collected.
-These fees can be collected not only in Atoms but in any token that has been whitelisted through governance.
+Validators earn proportionally more revenue than their delegators because of commissions.

 Validators also play a major role in governance.
 If a delegator does not vote, it inherits the vote from its validator.
 This gives validators a major responsibility in the ecosystem.

 ### What is a validator's commission?

-Fee rewards received by a validator’s pool are split between the validator and its delegators.
-The validator can apply a commission on the part of the fees that goes to its delegators.
+Revenue received by a validator’s pool is split between the validator and its delegators.
+The validator can apply a commission on the part of the revenue that goes to its delegators.
 This commission is set as a percentage.
 Each validator is free to set its initial commission, maximum daily commission change rate and maximum commission.
 The Cosmos Hub enforces the parameter that each validator sets.
 These parameters can only be defined when initially declaring candidacy.

-Note that validators cannot set commission on block provisions.
-This is to prevent a continuous shift in distribution from delegators to validators which would increase the concentration of Atoms and ultimately weaken the security of the system.

 ### How are block provisions distributed?

 Block provisions are distributed proportionally to all validators relative to their total stake.
 This means that even though each validator gains atoms with each provision, all validators will still maintain equal weight.

 Let us take an example where we have 10 validators with equal staking power and a commission rate of 1%.
 Let us also assume that the provision for a block is 1000 Atoms and that each validator has 20% of self-bonded Atoms.
 These tokens do not go directly to the proposer.
 Instead, they are evenly spread among validators.
 So now each validator’s pool has 100 Atoms.
 These 100 Atoms will be distributed according to each participant’s stake:

+* Commission: 100*80%*1% = 0.8 Atoms
-* Validator gets 20 Atoms
+* Validator gets: 100*20% + Commission = 20.8 Atoms
-* All delegators get 80 Atoms
+* All delegators get: 100*80% - Commission = 79.2 Atoms

 Then, each delegator can claim its part of the 80 Atoms in proportion to their stake in the validator’s staking pool.
 Note that the validator's commission is not applied on block provisions.
+Note that block rewards (paid in Photons) are distributed according to the same mechanism.

 ### How are fees distributed?